rotundasoftware/cartero/README.md

 }
 ```

 Your application's `views` folder may also contain packages.
-For example, consider the following directory structure:
+Consider the following directory structure:

 ```
 ├── node_modules